Infrared properties of cuprates in the pseudogap state: A study of Mitrovic-Fiorucci and Sharapov-Carbotte scattering rates: Theoretical formalism for scattering rate

 The above zero temperature formalism of Allen was generalized by Shulga et. al.\cite{shulga_91} for finite temperature:

 But with an important change: the electron-phonon spectral function $\alpha^2F(\Omega)$ was replaced by electron-boson spectral function $I^2\chi(\Omega)$\cite{sharapov_05}, to include the general case of scattering of electrons by boson degrees of freedom (other than phonons).
 Here the boson degrees of freedom could be bosons of electronic origin or the spin fluctuations\cite{carbotte_11}.
-With $T\rightarrow 0$, one can get back to the Allen's result.
+With the limit $T\rightarrow 0$ in Eq. \ref{sh}, one can obtain the Allen's result.
 Most importantly, the above formulae are not valid for the pseudogap phase of the cuprates.
 Because the above formulae assume the constant electronic density of states (EDOS) near the Fermi level.
-In cuprates, the electronic density of states modifies significantly at $T \leq T^{*}$ --the signature of pseudogap-- as has been confirmed by many other probes like ARPES, etc. Taking non-constant electronic density of states in picture, Mitrovic and Fiorucci\cite{mitrovic_85} (in the other context of metals) gave a relation for $T=0K$:
+In cuprates, the electronic density of states modifies \textit{significantly} at $T \leq T^{*}$ --the signature of pseudogap-- as has been confirmed by many other probes like ARPES, etc. Taking a non-constant electronic density of states into account, Mitrovi\'{c} and Fiorucci\cite{mitrovic_85} (in the context of metals) gave a relation for $T=0K$:

 where $\tilde{N}(\omega) = \dfrac{N(\omega) + N(- \omega)}{2 N(0)}$, is the normalized and symmetrized density of states\cite{mitrovic_85}.
-To include the temperature effects in this picture, recently, Sharapov and Carbotte\cite{sharapov_05} has given an important general expression:
+To include the temperature effects in this picture, recently, Sharapov and Carbotte \cite{sharapov_05} has given an important general expression:

-where $n_B(\omega) = \frac{1}{\exp(\beta \omega) - 1}$ and $n_F(\omega) = \frac{1}{\exp(\beta \omega) + 1}$ are the boson and fermi distribution functions and $\beta = \frac{1}{k_B T}$, $k_B$ is the Boltzmann constant.
-Several models are discussed in literature for the form of the electronic density of states, for example, step function, flat density of states, triangular form, etc\cite{hwang_08, hwang_13, sharapov_05}.
-These toy model forms of $\tilde{N}(\omega)$ are modeled to take care of the formation of the pseudogap, but are quite far from the reality, for example, pseudogap is known to evolve with doping but these forms do not have doping dependence.
+where $n_B(\omega)=\frac{1}{\exp(\beta \omega)-1}$ and $n_F(\omega)=\frac{1}{\exp(\beta \omega)+1}$ are the Boson and Fermi distribution functions and $\beta = \frac{1}{k_B T}$, $k_B$ is the Boltzmann constant.
+Several models are discussed in literature for the form of the electronic density of states, for example, a step function, a flat density of states, a triangular form, etc\cite{sharapov_05,hwang_08,hwang_13}.
+These toy model forms of $\tilde{N}(\omega)$ are modeled to take care of the formation of the pseudogap, but are quite far from the reality, for example, the pseudogap is known to evolve with doping but these forms do not have doping dependence.
 A realistic model for EDOS is the Yang-Rice-Zhang (YRZ) phenomenological model.
-The details of this model are given in Yang et. al.\cite{yang_06, rice_12} and are briefly presented in the appendix.
+The details of this model are given in Yang et. al.\cite{yang_06,rice_12} and are briefly presented in the appendix.
 The electronic density of states from YRZ model (see appendix) is given by